Quick Answer

 Consider booking an appointment if:

-Your GP can run blood tests, check blood pressure, and refer you to a dietitian or weight management programme on the NHS.
+Your GP can run blood tests, check blood pressure, and refer you to a dietitian or weight management program on the NHS.

 Monitoring Beyond BMI